Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2022.

 - Don’t forget to tweak your accounting resume before sending it all off.

 Got any questions on writing a cover letter accountant managers love?
-Need additional accounting cover letters samples or ideas on how to talk up your financial wins?
+Need more templates?
+Check out these free MS Word Cover Letter Templates.
 Let’s chat in the comment section below, and thank you for reading!